id01/shoco/README.md

 ## Authors

 **shoco** is written by [Christian Schramm](mailto:christian.h.m.schramm at gmail.com - replace the 'at' with @ and delete this sentence).

+## Changes

+Forked to fix a bug where the code would infinite loop and to add a Python 3 interface.